WHOIGit/nes-lter-notebooks/README.md

 In the meantime you can do the following:

-* Right-click on a notebook link and copy the link to your clipboard
+* Right-click on a notebook link and copy the link to your clipboard (e.g., that's called "copy link location" in Firefox and "copy link address" in Chrome)
 * Paste it into the text box at [nbviewer](https://nbviewer.jupyter.org/) and press "Go"